Vegan Biscoff Brownies

 - Caster sugar.
 Because of the bitterness of the cocoa powder, brownies need a lot of sugar.
 I chose to use caster sugar as it dissolves easier and won’t give a gritty texture in the end result.

 - Soy milk.
-Since these are eggless brownies, we need to add some of the moisture back that would usually be provided by eggs.
+Since these are dairy-free brownies, we need to replace the cow’s milk.
 I used unsweetened soy milk and this is what I recommend in all of my baking recipes.

 - Dairy-free chocolate chips.
 These are optional but I like the extra texture and flavour they add.
 I used Moo-Free white baking drops.